Grants For Education. Competitions And Awards

 - Toshiba Grants For Grades K – 5 Toshiba Teacher Grants For Grades K – 5 K-5 grade teachers are invited to apply on-line for a $1,000 Toshiba America Foundation grant to help bring an innovative hands-on project into their own classroom.
 With a Toshiba America Foundation education grant, elementary teachers can bring their best new teaching ideas to life.
 Educational grants applications are due on OCTOBER 1st each year.

 - Toshiba Grants For Grades 6 – 12 Toshiba America Foundation accepts applications for funding from teachers who are passionate about making science and mathematics more engaging for their students.
 6-12 Teacher Educational grants requests for $5,000 or less are accepted on a rolling basis, throughout the calendar year.
-6-12 Grant requests for $5,000 or more are accepted and reviewed twice a year – August 1st and February 1st each year.
+6-12 Grant requests for $5,000 or more are accepted and reviewed twice a year – May 1st & November 1st.

 American Honda Foundation Grants